 “Unfortunately, China has been unwilling to change its policies involving the unfair acquisition of U.S. technology and intellectual property,” the Office of the United States Trade Representative notes in a statement.
 “Instead, China responded to the United States’ tariff action by taking further steps to harm U.S. workers and businesses.
 In these circumstances, the President has directed the U.S. Trade Representative to increase the level of trade covered by the additional duties in order to obtain elimination of China’s unfair policies.
 The Administration will continue to encourage China to allow for fair trade with the United States.”

-In the short term, these items will likely increase in price, which means that facilities professionals stocking up on certain products will pay more for them.
+Without an end to the tariffs, these items will likely increase in price, which means that facilities professionals stocking up on certain products will pay more for them.

 The rising prices will especially affect facilities that need lamps and lighting fixtures that aren’t made of base metal, which topped $1.94 billion in imports from China last year, and certain kinds of furniture (mainly wood and metal).